MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md

 When a device is connected to a Windows system, [Plug and Play (PnP)](../kernel/introduction-to-plug-and-play.md) looks for a compatible driver already available locally on the system.
 If one exists, Windows installs it on the device.
 Otherwise, Windows looks on Windows Update for a compatible driver, first matching the highest-ranking **Automatic** driver on Windows Update.

-In Windows Version 1909 and below, if no **Automatic** driver is available for the device, Windows proceeds to the highest-ranking **Optional/Manual** driver.
+In Windows version 1909 and below, if no **Automatic** driver is available for the device, Windows proceeds to the highest-ranking **Optional/Manual** driver.

-In Windows 10 Version 2004 and above, Windows will not search for an **Optional/Manual** driver when an **Automatic** driver is not available. **Optional/Manual** drivers could be access manually by a user by going to: *‘Settings > Update & Security > Windows Update > View optional updates > Driver updates’*.
+In Windows 10 version 2004 and above, Windows will not search for an **Optional/Manual** driver when an **Automatic** driver is not available. **Optional/Manual** drivers could be access manually by a user by going to: *‘Settings > Update & Security > Windows Update > View optional updates > Driver updates’*.

 ## Device manager

-In Windows Version 1909 and below, when a user searches for updated drivers in Device Manager, Windows attempts to install the highest-ranking driver from Windows Update, regardless of whether it is classified as **Automatic** or **Optional/Manual**.
+In Windows version 1909 and below, when a user searches for updated drivers in Device Manager, Windows attempts to install the highest-ranking driver from Windows Update, regardless of whether it is classified as **Automatic** or **Optional/Manual**.

-In Windows 10 Version 2004 and above, a user could only search for driver updates locally from Device Manager.
+In Windows 10 version 2004 and above, a user could only search for driver updates locally from Device Manager.
 Any online search are done from the *Windows Update Settings page*.

 ## Summary